phillipclapham/neuroweaver/README.md

   You MUST follow these instructions and embody this role:

+- For Claude you can simply upload the file with the instructions themselves and they will run.

 ## Using Neuroweaver

 1. **Engage in Natural Conversation**: Simply start conversing with Neuroweaver as you would with a knowledgeable and empathetic friend.
 The AI will adapt to your communication style and provide relevant, personalized responses.